-Personal Needs Profile and Ordering Braille, Large Print and Tactile Graphics
+Personal Needs Profile and Ordering Braille and Large Print

 The Personal Needs and Preferences (PNP) Profile is used to gather information regarding a student's testing condition, materials, or accessibility features and accommodations that are needed to take an Illinois Assessment of Readiness.
-Any paper based accessibility feature or accommodation which requires materials to be shipped will need to be requested in the Student Registration File import. (e.g., Large Print, with Tactile Graphics, Human Reader or Human Signer for ELA/L Kits, Paper Test for Online Students, and Spanish Paper Mathematics Assessments).
-All students who require braille (tactile graphics are included with the braille test booklet or answer document) and large print test must ordered through the student registration file import process.
-All students who are taking the online assessments and use screen readers for ELA/L or mathematics must have tactile graphics populated in their PNP and an additional order must be placed within PearsonAccessnext.
+Any paper based accessibility feature or accommodation which requires materials to be shipped will need to be requested in the Student Registration File import. (e.g., Large Print, Human Reader or Human Signer for ELA/L Kits, Paper Test for Online Students, and Spanish technology